Gohlub/slop/README.md

-# try - fresh directories for every vibe
+# try - fresh directories for every vibe (but written in *Rust*)

-> For everyone who constantly creates new projects for little experiments, a one-file Ruby script to quickly manage and navigate to keep them somewhat organized

-Ever find yourself with 50 directories named `test`, `test2`, `new-test`, `actually-working-test`, scattered across your filesystem?
-Or worse, just coding in `/tmp` and losing everything?

-**try** is here for your beautifully chaotic mind.
+> made it (oneshot with AI) because I wanted to modify this script for my own usecases, I don't know Ruby but I know Rust so it will be easier for me to work on it

 # What it does